BodonFerenc/xlsToGedcom/README.md

  * is living?: 0 for live 1 for dead
  * place of birth: the format is: "country" "city".
 The city part may be omitted.
 Quotation marks are mandatory.
  * place of death: the format is: "country" "city".
 The city part may be omitted.
 Quotation marks are mandatory.
- * cemetery: the format is: "country" "city" "cemetery", like: "USA" "Washington D.C."
-"Arlington National Cemetery"
- * schools: use comma as separator, like: Harward, MIT
- * jobs: use comma as separator
- * work places: use comma as separator
- * places of living: places separated by comma, like: "USA" "Springfield", "USA" "Connecticut"
- * general: you would typically write something general about the person.

 Note, that the extension of an excel data file must be xls.

 Tip: Select the second row, click on menu Window and select Freeze Panels.